 - help conserve viable ecosystems and protect biological diversity in developing countries

-Food grants support focused efforts to improve access to food for consumption in developing countries.
+Food grants support focused efforts to improve access to food for consumption and regional markets.
 Areas of interest include projects that:

 - promote or develop specific sustainable agriculture practices with potential to advance science and practice in other countries;

 - explore and refine innovative education and training interventions for small scale food producers and farmers; and

 - advance new approaches to control pests and diseases affecting important food crops of developing countries